KaiChen1998/GeoDiffusion/README.md

 ## Detection Data Generation with GeoDiffusion

 Download the pre-trained models and put them under the root directory.
 Run the following commands to run detection data generation with GeoDiffusion.
-For simplicity, we embed the layout definition process in `run_layout_to_image.py` directly.
+For simplicity, we embed the layout definition process in the file `run_layout_to_image.py` directly.
 Check Line 75 for details.

 ```bash
 python run_layout_to_image.py $CKPT_PATH --output_dir ./results/